 Zoladex Side Effects

-Note: This document contains side effect information about goserelin.
-Some of the dosage forms listed on this page may not apply to the brand name Zoladex.
+Note: This page contains side effects data for the generic drug goserelin.
+It is possible that some of the dosage forms included below may not apply to the brand name Zoladex.

 For the Consumer

 As well as its needed effects, goserelin (the active ingredient contained in Zoladex) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking goserelin, check with your doctor immediately:For all adultsLess common

 - changes in skin color of the face

 - numbness or tingling of the hands or feet